 Before we begin, there is one thing I would like to address.
-A lot of marketers do not see a positive ROI on videos and leave them out from their content strategy.
-This happens because they miss out on video creation basics, or choose to ignore it.
+A lot of marketers do not see a positive ROI on videos and leave them out of their content strategy.
+This happens because they miss out on video creation basics, or choose to ignore them.

 If you’re one such marketer, this article is for you.
 By the time you reach the end, I hope you get inspired to make more videos for your brand or business and consider video as an integral part of your marketing strategy.

 Learn how to create good videos with these professional video-making tips to help make video an integral part of your marketing strategy.